Skip to content

 Child Car Safety

-Motor vehicle crashes are a leading cause of death for children under 13.
-This campaign encourages parents and caregivers to correctly buckle up their kids in the right seat for their age and size by reminding them of the importance of getting the big stuff, like car safety, right.
+Motor vehicle crashes remain a leading cause of death for children under 14.
+This campaign celebrates child car safety as an act of love and reminds parents and caregivers that loving and protecting their children means double-checking that they are secured in the right car seat for their age and size.

 Share Article